erikorlowski/cscie97/cscie97/asn5/design.md

 The Weather module is responsible for ingesting weather reports and providing this information to the Flight Tracker.

 ### Static Map
 The Static Map module is responsible for managing the airspace map, including static hazards (e.g. mountains and tall buildings), restricted airspace and landmarks (e.g. airports).
-This information is consumed by the Flight Tracker module.
-This information is also exposed in a GUI and can be configured through this GUI by administrators.
+This information is consumed by the Flight Tracker and Controller modules.

 ### Simulator
 The Simulator module is responsible for providing mock data to the modules of the NGATC, as well as consuming information from the NGATC to inform this mock data.
 Furthermore, the Simulator module will report to the modules that are consuming it whether the system is in production or simulated mode.
 An administrator can interact with the Simulator module through a command line interface to enable and disable simulation mode.